matrix-org/matrix-spec-proposals/proposals/3068-compliance-tiers-informational.md

 # MSC3068: Compliance profiles

-This MSC seeks to standardise the terminology on compliant a Matrix client or a server is.
+This MSC seeks to standardise the terminology on how compliant a Matrix client or server is.

 ## Proposal